TahjAnderson23/TweetTopicsSentimentFinder/README.md

 activate it using this
 source venv/bin/activate

-3. run 'pip install requirements.txt' This gathers all of the packages used.
+3. run 'pip install -r requirements.txt' This gathers all of the packages used.